epournaras/EPOS-Documentation/docs/source/experimantal-setup.rst

 	│       ├── agent_9.plans
 	│       ├── agent_10.plans
 	│       └── goal.target
-	├── epos-tutorial.jar
+	├── IEPOS-Tutorial.jar

 In the :code:`datasets` folder, we can find the datasets that EPOS will operate on during execution.
 Each dataset folder should be named with alphanumeric characters and have no spaces or special characters in its name.
 E.g. :code:`abd123` is a preferable folder name, whereas :code:`123$@ 123` is not.
 Detailed information regarding the datasets and the EPOS input is found at :ref:`input-chapter`.

-In the :code:`conf` folder, the configuration files that parametrize the execution of the :code:`epos-tutorial.jar` can be found.
+In the :code:`conf` folder, the configuration files that parametrize the execution of the :code:`IEPOS-Tutorial.jar` can be found.
 The files :code:`log4j.properties`, :code:`measurement.conf` and :code:`protopeer.conf` are relevant to the EPOS runtime parameters and usually do not need to be changed.
 The :code:`epos.properties` file is Java properties file with the format :code:`key=value` for each line.
 Extensive documentation and explanation regarding the configurations can be found at :ref:`arguments-chapter`.

-The executable :code:`epos-tutorial.jar` can be run via the following commands:
+The executable :code:`IEPOS-Tutorial.jar` can be run via the following commands:

 .. code-block:: console

- 	java –jar epos-tutorial.jar #default configuration in conf/epos.properties java –jar epos-tutorial.jar “path/to/conf” #configuration loaded from specific file
+ 	java –jar IEPOS-Tutorial.jar #default configuration in conf/epos.properties java –jar IEPOS-Tutorial.jar “path/to/conf” #configuration loaded from specific file

 After executing the Jar for the first time the release folder has the following format: